dart-lang/sdk/CONTRIBUTING.md

  * `git fetch upstream`
  * `git checkout upstream/master -b name_of_your_branch`
  * Hack away.
-(Before committing, please be sure and run `dartfmt` on modified files; our build will fail if you don't!)
+(Before committing, please be sure and run `dart format` on modified files; our build will fail if you don't!)
  * `git commit -a -m "<your informative commit message>"`
  * `git push origin name_of_your_branch`